jabelzzz/playlistsmith/README.md

 - 🎶 Visualize your playlists and their songs
 - 🧠 Order by:
   - Artist
-  - Release year
-  - Release date on Spotify
+  - Release date
   - Duration
-  - Song name
+  - Popularity

 - 🛠️ Create new playlists based on these criteria
 - 💻 Graphical interface (no boring console)